nmwsharp/recipes/content/post/Braised Short Ribs.md

 1-24hrs beforehand, prep the beef by drying and generously salting on all sides.
 Refrigerate until ready to proceed.

 Preheat the oven to 300F.
-Find a larger dutch over or other oven-safe & stove-safe pot with lid.
+Find a large dutch over or other oven-safe & stove-safe pot with lid.

 Set the pot and olive oil over medium-high heat.
 Briefly sear the short ribs on all sides to get a nice browning, then set them aside.
 Work in batches if needed.
 The pot may accumulate a little black gunk from the bones, scrape it out and discard if possible.